Last updated on January 6th, 2026 at 11:29 pm

 COCO TULUM

-Location: CoCo Tulum Hotel, Hotel Zone, Middle Beach
+CoCo Tulum Hotel, Hotel Zone, (beachfront)

 When to visit: Lunch

-The restaurant and bar set up is pretty unique, with swings, beachy white decor and cool music, it’s a hot spot for Sunday afternoons when there’s a DJ, but if you want to hear the waves crashing and have a more relaxed time visit mid-week!
+The restaurant and bar set up is pretty unique, with swings, beachy white decor and cool music.
+It’s a hot spot for Sunday afternoons when there’s a DJ, but if you want to hear the waves crashing and have a more relaxed time, visit mid-week!

 LA ZEBRA

-Location: La Zebra Hotel, Hotel Zone, Middle Beach
+La Zebra Hotel, Hotel Zone, (beachfront)

 When to visit: Lunch or sunset dinner from 6.30pm